Yobuligo/collections.typescript/README.md

 ## Basic Mutable functions

-Basic mutable functions are those functions, which are provided by each mutable list.
+Basic mutable functions are those functions, which are provided by every mutable list.
 **Available for: mutableListOf(), mutableMapOf(), mutableHashSetOf(), mutableHashMapOf()**

 ### remove

-Removes all instances of the given _{@link element}_ from the list and returns _true_.
+Removes all instances of the given _element_ from the list and returns _true_.
 Returns _false_ if the given element is not part of the list.

 ```
 remove(element: T): boolean